umf-iti-200/umf-iti-200.github.io/data/posts/aws-ec2.md

 <img width="250" src="https://user-images.githubusercontent.com/114015/224562750-f071b083-c902-44b2-adc0-ecd912c5c978.png">

 The next step is to select <em>Network Type</em>.
 You will choose the type of traffic your "virtual laptop" will allow from the outside.
-Just for this course, select HTTPS and HTTP.
+Just for this tutorial, select HTTPS and HTTP.
 In a real or production environment, I would recommend you select only HTTPS.

 <img width="250" src="https://user-images.githubusercontent.com/114015/224562920-4fcb6d3c-b942-41a1-ad3f-5f10f2ea6b51.png">